FinnStitcher/github-cd/18-NoSQL/01-Activities/Git-Guide/README.md

 7. Navigate to your personal GitHub profile and create a new repository called "github-pkg-demo".
 Make sure to not initialize with a `README.md` or `.gitignore`.

-8. Add the remote URL given from your newly created repository on github to your local repository.
+8. Add the remote URL given from your newly created repository on GitHub to your local repository.

     ```sh
     git remote add origin git@github.com:GITHUB_USERNAME/github-pkg-demo.git